asturking/huawei-fan-controller/README.md

 # Huawei iBMC Fan Control script

-This repository contains an script and a SystemD service to periodically monitor CPU temperature and adjust fans.
+This repository contains an script for a docker image and a SystemD service to periodically monitor CPU temperature and adjust fans.

-## How to Install

-1. Clone this repository
-2. Put your iBMC IP and SNMP community in the `fancontrol.sh` script.
-3. Modify temperatures or fan speeds in the script, if needed.
-4. Execute `./install.sh`

 ## Configure iBMC